mihir-m-gandhi/mihir-m-gandhi/README.md

 ## 📖 About me

 * 💻 I'm a full stack web developer
-* 🎨 I'm a self-taught UI designer
 * 📱 I make apps for Android and iOS
 * 🎓 I'm a Computer Science student (graduating in October 2021)
-* 🌐 You can see some of my projects on [my portfolio](https://freshidea.com/jonah/)
-* 📺 I make web development and tech tutorials on [YouTube](https://www.youtube.com/c/DevProTips)